 Ban delays are not arbitrary.
 They are strategic decisions made by security teams based on specific objectives.
 If your method is a minor variation of a catalogued technique, bans occur within days.
 However, if you have discovered a genuinely novel bypass, the detection window extends for weeks or months.

 The delay is not due to detection uncertainty.
 Security teams actively gather telemetry across thousands of flagged accounts to construct behavioral profiles.
 These profiles encompass all observable characteristics: memory execution regions, call stack patterns during memory access, loaded driver signatures, and executable file hashes.
+They are watching you the entire time, cataloguing every detail.

 Consider a scenario where the anti-cheat system observes forty accounts over two weeks, all exhibiting memory execution within discardable driver sections.
 For context, discardable sections are regions of driver memory intended only for initialization and should not contain actively executing code during normal runtime.
 Rather than issuing immediate bans, which would alert developers to the specific detection vector, security teams allow the method to propagate while refining detection heuristics to eliminate false positives.
 This approach maximizes the impact of the eventual ban wave while minimizing developer feedback about which specific implementation triggered detection.